docQodly/docs/docs/studio/pageLoaders/components/selectinput.md

 <br/>

 The **Select Input** component is notable for its options that are easily configured directly within the properties panel.
-Unlike the [**Select Box**](./selectbox.md) component, it doesn't rely on a qodlysource for options.
+Unlike the [**Select Box**](./selectbox.md) component, it doesn't rely on a Qodly Source for options.
 Furthermore, while the **Select Input** component doesn't support embedding components within the list for customized displays alongside other elements, it efficiently serves its purpose.